mksaraf/kubernetes-lab-tutorial/content/network.md

 When creating a service, kubernetes has four options of service types:

    * **ClusterIP**: it exposes the service only on a cluster internal IP making the service only reachable from within the cluster.
 This is the default Service Type.
-   * **NodePort**: it exposes the service on each node public IP at a static port as defined in the NodePort option.
+   * **NodePort**: it exposes the service on each node public IP on a static port as defined in the NodePort option.
 It will be possible to access the service, from outside the cluster.
-   * **LoadBalancer**: it exposes the service externally using an external load balancer.
+   * **LoadBalancer**: it exposes the service by creating an external load balancer.
+It works only on some public cloud providers.
    * **ExternalName**: it maps the service to the contents of the externalName option, e.g. search.google.com, by returning a name record with its value.

 In this section we are going to use the NodePort service type to expose the service.